nebuk89/download-artifact/README.md

 - **By ID**: `artifact-ids: 12345` → extracted to `path/` (updated - now direct)

 Note: This change also applies to patterns that only match a single artifact.

+- Downloads that use a `github-token` now paginate across the GitHub REST API to fetch every artifact in the target run.
+The previous 1000 artifact ceiling no longer applies when downloading from other runs or repositories.

 ## v4 - What's new